-So when I say it’s now still OK to hold on to your Wi-Fi 5 router, you know I speak from experience.
-That’s not to deny the fact it also makes sense to get a Wi-Fi 6 router today.
-But the idea here is there’s no need to rush to upgrade for the foreseeable future.
+That's not to deny the fact it also makes sense to get a Wi-Fi 6 router today.
+But the idea here is there's no need to rush to upgrade for the foreseeable future.
 You can wait till your current router dies, or even buy a new one of the top hardware specs.

-Yes, it’s fine to get a Wi-Fi 6 router right now
+Yes, it’s a good idea to get a Wi-Fi 6 router right now

-Again, just to be clear, this post is not meant to hate on Wi-Fi 6.
-In fact, if you’re thinking of getting it, here are a few bullet points on why you should do that.
+Again, to be clear, this post is not meant to hate on Wi-Fi 6.
+In fact, if you're thinking of getting one, here are a few bullet points on why you should do that.

 - You can upgrade many existing computers to Wi-Fi 6.